 The mystery of dreams has long mystified and fascinated us.
 Theories abound about what dreams mean, what purpose they serve, and what role they play in our lives.
 Whatever approach one takes to study dreams, trying to understand their true meaning requires a deeper study and self-reflection.
-Because a true study of dreams requires the use of higher form of wisdom and insight, this study relies upon the insights gathered through Anthroposophy and to a far lesser extent, the author's own experiences over time.
+Because a true study of dreams requires the use of higher form of wisdom and insight, this study relies upon the insights gathered through Anthroposophy and the author's personal experiences over time.

 The term "dreams" refers to a different state of consciousness when the human being, or "I", is no longer in a waking state.
 We feel tired and as a result go to sleep.
 All of us accept this as an axiom without understanding the true reasons as to why a human being requires sleep at all.
 This necessary cycle between waking and sleeping is a vital aspect of human existence when, after depleting its resources, the human being must somehow recharge itself.
 But what happens during this time, and why?

 Spiritual studies and Anthroposophy reveal that the human being requires sleep because that eternal part of us that resides within the folds of the physical self must be recharged.
 It can only be recharged by higher, spiritual forces.
 For those mysterious forces to flow into the soul, we must temporarily abandon our physical form and return to the spiritual worlds; the same place from when we came prior to being born and shall return after we die.
-During this time, the physical form is sustained by divine beings who oversee human evolution.
+During this time, the physical form is sustained, informed, and transformed in mysterious ways by God and the divine beings who oversee human evolution.

-Thus, it is that after our forces have been depleted during the day, we sleep and magically awaken to feel better - or at least we should.
+After our forces have been depleted during the day, we sleep and magically awaken to feel better - or at least we should.
 Fatigue caused by mental exertion, physical effort, illness, etc. all require the human being to be recharged and renewed for another day.
+Sometimes we simply cannot recharge like we want to.
+Behind this fact, lies a deeper mystery that Dr. Rudolf Steiner spoke of at length.
+Every day the soul cycles and is compelled to return to that eternal region where the individual can heal the damage and come into direct contact with the spiritual worlds.

-Some researchers in the modern era have ambitiously endeavored to create universal catalogs of dream imagery, but I believe that these images can only be applied at a high level.
+Some researchers in the modern era have endeavored to create universal catalogs of dream imagery, but I believe that these images can only be applied at a general level.
 For example, what a lion or cheetah means to one person may mean something different to another and the soul will manifest that image - or perceive it - in accordance with its own experiences and the situation upon which a lion or cheetah is experienced in a dream.
 In other words, a context is needed.
-However, in light of Anthroposophy, there is such a thing as an objective lion as a spiritual being.
-One must learn how to discern between the two.
-These applies to people, objects, and situations as well that we experience during dreams.

 Dr. Rudolf Steiner, and others who have written on the matter of dreams in light of higher knowledge, inform us that dreams occur on different planes of the spiritual worlds that consist of lower, middle, and higher spheres.
 The lower astral plane, for example, is referred to as the plane characterized by many aspects including desires, feelings, and passions.
 It is the spiritual plane that is closest to the earth.

 Dr. Steiner referred to the higher planes, or what we consider Heaven to be in the Christian context, as "Lower Devachan" and "Higher Devachan."
-There are higher planes beyond those planes that are not perceptible to the modern human mind.
-As a soul moves beyond the lower astral plane, either after death or while dreaming, ts experiences vary .
+There are higher planes beyond those planes that are not perceptible to the modern human mind until one reaches a higher stage of development.
+As a soul moves beyond the lower astral plane, either after death or while dreaming, its experiences vary.
 All individuals who pass through the gate of death move through and exist within the same astral planes and can interact with souls who are dreaming.
+Typical dreaming is a lower form of consciousness while deceased souls who interact with dreaming souls do so in a waking form of consciousness.

 This may give the impression that the higher planes are crowded.
-Based on experienced, there ere more "populated" areas.
-However, the spiritual worlds are eternal and the concept of space in the physical world does not carry over well into the application of the eternal.
-The spiritual planes are structured and infinite.
-Regardless of the precise location that any soul may find themselves on the spiritual planes, the presence of higher angelic beings is sensed and these individuals guide human and world evolution on our unique paths and missions.
+Based on experience, there ere more "populated" areas than others.
+In addition, Dr. Steiner informed his students that souls can occupy the same space on the astral planes without seeing one another.
+The spiritual worlds are eternal and the concept of space in the physical world does not carry over well into the application of the eternal.

 The physical plane is the lowest region of human experience and is tertiary.
-However, in addition to the higher spheres which are refer refer as "Heaven" in the Bible, Dr. Rudolf Steiner also discussed a "subsensible" sphere where destructive forces and beings exist that have a necessary place in the evolution of the cosmos.
-Regardless, everywhere in the spiritual worlds are living souls - both incarnate and discarnate - who interact with one another and human beings with whom we often come into contract with while we sleep.
+However, in addition to the higher spheres which are referred to as "Heaven" in the Bible, Dr. Rudolf Steiner also discussed a "subsensible" sphere where lower forces - and destructive forces - exist that have a necessary place in the evolution of the cosmos.
+Regardless, everywhere in the spiritual worlds are living souls - both incarnate and discarnate - who interact with one another.

 In the higher planes - or worlds - there are many mansions.
-These "continents" are perceptible as fields of light separated by black voids of nothingness - emotions, ideas, activities, thoughts, and experiences flow from soul to soul, the world, and the cosmos.
+These "continents" or "cities" are perceptible as fields of light and structures separated by fields of light or black voids of nothingness.
+There is presence, stillness, motion, and activity in the spiritual worlds.
+Regardless, emotions, ideas, activities, thoughts, and experiences flow from soul to soul, the world, and the cosmos.
 Knowledge - as well as transformative and sustaining forces - flow from regions and through souls of all levels of existence.
-These living forces of the soul and spirit have creative and destructive energy within them based on the application of one's will and the state of one's disposition.
-These manifest during dreams.
-Thought control, feeling control, and the application of movement during one's life manifests as both higher and lower expressions of the soul while we dream.

 _________________